 Following the murder of George Floyd in Minneapolis, Minnesota, on May 25, 2020, Slotkin co-sponsored and voted for the George Floyd Justice in Policing Act of 2020.

-During her 2020 campaign, Slotkin expressed support for the Affordable Care Act.
-She said the protection of health care coverage for people with preexisting conditions was the most important issue in her district.
-She also supports allowing Medicare to negotiate with pharmaceutical companies for lower drug prices for those it insures.
+During her 2020 campaign, Slotkin stated that protecting healthcare coverage for people with preexisting conditions was the most important issue in her district.
+She supports allowing Medicare to negotiate with pharmaceutical companies for lower drug prices for those it insures.

 In November 2021, Elissa Slotkin voted for the Build Back Better Act.

-In 2021, Slotkin voted in favor of the George Floyd Justice in Policing Act again.
+In 2021, Elissa Slotkin voted in favor of the George Floyd Justice in Policing Act for a second time.

 In August 2022, Elissa Slotkin voted for the Inflation Reduction Act.

-In 2022, Elissa Slotkin defeated Republican nominee Tom Barrett to represent the 7th district.
-The general election was the most expensive U.S. House race of 2022, with Slotkin raising $9.8 million.
+In 2022, Elissa Slotkin defeated Republican nominee Tom Barrett in the election for the 7th district.

 In 2022, Slotkin voted for H.R.
 1808, the Assault Weapons Ban of 2022.

-On February 27, 2023, Elissa Slotkin announced her candidacy in the 2024 Michigan U.S. Senate election after Debbie Stabenow announced that she would vacate the seat.
+On February 27, 2023, Elissa Slotkin announced her candidacy in the 2024 Michigan U.S. Senate election.

-After the 2023 Michigan State University shooting in her district, Slotkin and Senator Ed Markey introduced the Gun Violence Prevention Research Act.
-The bill would provide $50 million each year for the next five years for research on firearms safety and gun violence prevention by the Centers for Disease Control and Prevention.
+Following the 2023 Michigan State University shooting in her district, Slotkin and Senator Ed Markey introduced the Gun Violence Prevention Research Act to provide $50 million annually for five years for firearms safety and gun violence prevention research by the Centers for Disease Control and Prevention.

-In 2023, Slotkin voted against the funding bill to Israel, criticizing the House bill for requiring domestic spending cuts to fund foreign emergency aid.
-She also noted the bill's failure to allocate humanitarian assistance for the crisis in Gaza and the exclusion of aid to Ukraine and Taiwan.
+In 2023, Slotkin voted against the funding bill to Israel, criticizing the House bill's requirement of domestic spending cuts to fund foreign emergency aid.
+She also pointed out its failure to allocate humanitarian assistance for the crisis in Gaza and the exclusion of aid to Ukraine and Taiwan.

 In 2023, the U.S. Supreme Court struck down the Biden administration's student debt forgiveness initiative, which Slotkin had voted against overturning twice.